 The Wayne D. Lett Scholar Program is a merit-based award of $10,000 given over four years to a Newport News public school senior who plans to become a public school teacher.
 The program is administered by the Newport News Education Foundation as a tribute to Wayne D. Lett, Ed.D., a former superintendent of Newport News Public Schools.
-Financial support is provided by generous donations from Foundation members and Drs.
+Financial support is provided by generous donations from Newport News Education Foundation board members and Drs.
 Wayne & Rebecca Lett.
-The recipient must commit to teach in Newport News for three consecutive years after graduation.
-The recipient will also have the option to complete a student teaching assignment in the school division.
-View the 2019 Lett Scholarship Recipient (pdf).
-2020 Lett Scholarship Application (pdf).
+The student beneficiary must commit to teach in Newport News for three consecutive years after graduation.
+The beneficiary will also have the option to complete a student teaching assignment in the school division.

 Salute to Success Student Recognition Banquet